mastrHyperion98/Pandabox/README.md

 # About

-Passlock is a Java Password manager I wrote while in Uni.
-The software has significant short comings and this project is an attempt to learn Rust by overhauling Passlock.
+Pandabox is a Java Password manager I wrote while in Uni.
+The software has significant short comings and this project is an attempt to learn Rust by overhauling Pandabox.
 The primary components with revolve around the argo2, chacha20poly1305 and Slint frameworks.

 As per the original project a local sqlite 3 database is used to stored the encrypted data.